 Just as well as years later a new urbanization was built on the slope of the mountain, As in those times the laws on wastewater were not severe it was led into the brook and all life died, the water started smelling bad and formed like dirty foam.

-Over the years I observed the turtles grow and as the pond is cleaned in January I always know how many there are.
-Years later, while cleaning the ground around it, close to the fence my gardener found a nest with 6 baby turtles which, after seeing they were ok, were introduced to the pond.
+Over the years I observed the turtles grow, and as the pond is cleaned in January, I always know how many there are.
+Years later, while cleaning the surrounding grounds, close to the fence, my gardener found a nest with 6 baby turtles which, after seeing they were ok, were introduced to the pond.

 The endangered toad

-I have always enjoyed observing nature, one can learn so much and it is always interesting.
+I have always enjoyed observing nature, one can learn so much, and it is always interesting.
 One should really take the time as nature holds so many beautiful things.
 Spring I find especially beautiful as nature awakens, everything is fresh and new, and birds are singing their most beautiful concerts.
 Michael made a recording of birds singing on Easter morning.

 Source: My Life